oxidecomputer/humility/README.md

 href="https://65.rfd.oxide.computer">RFD 65</a>.)

 For most evaluation boards, this debug probe is available on the board, and is connected to a host via USB, e.g. ST's STLink/V2 on the STM32F407 Discovery or the LPC-Link2 present on the LPCXpresso55S69.
-(When we deploy Hubris on our own board, we will debug via either JTAG or a SWD header.)
+(On the Gemini board, there are two SWD headers, one for the LPC55S28 and the other for the STM32H753.)
 While Humility allows for direct attachment to an on-chip debugger, doing so precludes other connections (from, for example, OpenOCD), making it to disruptive to development workflows.
 To allow for easier development